imgurnoor/imgurnoor.github.io/_posts/2020-05-20-Learn-Artificial-Intelligence- the- easy- way.md

+This blog is for anyone who is curious about AI and its basic types but has no idea what is is.
+I imagine there are a lot of people who tried reading the wikipedia article, got frustrated and gave up wishing someone would just give them a high-level explanation.
+That’s what this is.

 To play off of [Dan Ariely](https://www.facebook.com/dan.ariely/posts/904383595868), **Artificial Intelligence** is a lot like teenage sex.
 Everybody talks about it.
 Only some really know how to do it.
 Everyone thinks everyone else is doing it.
 So, everyone claims they’re doing it.

 Artiﬁcial intelligence is a booming ﬁeld with many real-world applications.
 Machines are very good in solving problems that are intellectually diﬃcult for human beings to solve -